User Guide

 /write [section]

 Dispatches the Writer agent.
-Drafts paper sections with proper economics structure:
+Drafts paper sections with proper empirical paper structure:

 • Introduction: contribution paragraph within first 2 pages, effect sizes stated, clear identification preview